Music in Focus Specialist Program

 Students will be involved in music masterclasses with industry professionals annually and will perform at school and IMSS music events each term.

-In Year 9 and 10
+Music in Focus – Year 9 and 10

 Students have Music in Focus class four times per week, and they continue to grow and explore their capabilities in aural and theory, history and culture, composition, music technology and performance.
 This is extended with project-based learning, industry workshops, and excursions to universities and TAFE locations for further music extension.